github/opensource.guide/docs/personas.md

 * Wants people to notice their project

-* Wants people to actually use the project, give them feedback
+* Wants people to actually use the project and give feedback

 ### Frustrations/Pain Points